rlawrenc/cosc_304/labs/lab2/assign/README.md

 ## Submission

-Submission is done on PrairieLearn.
+Submission is done on Canvas.